cypherstack/moneromixer/README.md

 # Getting started
 ## Install dependencies:

-  - Ensure you have `jq` installed for JSON parsing:
+  - Ensure you have `jq` and `curl` installed for JSON parsing:
     ```bash
-    sudo apt-get install jq
+    sudo apt-get install jq curl
     ```

   - (Optional) Install `qrencode` in order to generate QR codes: